spring-epfl/lightnion/tools/.extra/oldread.md

  - a forward proxy that does some heavy-lifting for clients.
  - a reverse proxy that does the rest of the heavy-lifting.

-**Lighttor** lightweight client is a library that your javascript uses to talk through Tor.
+**Lightnion** lightweight client is a library that your javascript uses to talk through Tor.
 Its forward proxy removes raw TCP between sandboxed code and onion routers.
 Its reverse proxy removes the need of running TLS or HTTPS within a webpage.